Mycorrhizal bioremediation: Mechanisms of the symbiosis

-The mycorrhizae allow the plants a greater tolerance of heavy metals in part due to the increase in biomass that they help them achieve.
-The fungi also stimulate uptake of heavy metals (such as manganese and cadmium) with the enzymes and organic acids (such as acetic acid and malic acid) that they excrete into their surroundings in order to digest them.
+The mycorrhizae allow the plants to increase their biomass, which increases their tolerance to heavy metals.
+The fungi also stimulate the uptake of heavy metals (such as manganese and cadmium) with the enzymes and organic acids (such as acetic acid and malic acid) that they excrete into their surroundings in order to digest them.

-How mycorrhizae help plants tolerate heavy metals
+Mycorrhizae on plant toleration

 The fungi can prevent heavy metals from traveling past the roots of the plant.
 They can also store heavy metals in their vacuoles.
-However, in some cases the fungi do not decrease the uptake of heavy metals by plants but increase their tolerance.
-In some cases this is by increasing the overall biomass of the plant so that there is a lower concentration of the metals.
+However, in some cases, the fungi do not decrease the uptake of heavy metals by plants but increase their tolerance.
+In some cases, this is done by increasing the overall biomass of the plant so that there is a lower concentration of metals.
 They can also modify the response of the plant to heavy metals at the level of plant transcription and translation.

 Colonization of barren soil

-Mycorrhizae remain functional underground following extreme conditions such as after a forest fire.
+Mycorrhizae remain functional underground following extreme conditions, such as a forest fire.
 Researchers believe that this allows them to obtain minerals and nutrients that are released during a fire before they are leached out of the soil.
-This likely increases the ability of a quick recovery after forest fires.
+This likely increases the ability to recover quickly after forest fires.

 Serpentine soils are in part characterized by a low calcium-to-magnesium ratio.
-Studies indicate that arbuscular mycorrhiza help plants increase their magnesium uptake in soils with low amounts of magnesium.
-However, plants in serpentine soils inoculated with fungus either showed no effect in magnesium concentration or decreased magnesium uptake.
+Studies indicate that arbuscular mycorrhiza helps plants increase their magnesium uptake in soils with low amounts of magnesium.
+However, plants in serpentine soils inoculated with fungus either showed no effect on magnesium concentration or decreased magnesium uptake.